Welcome to The ND Pharma & Biotech Company Official Institutional Website

 Sales and Distribution

-Since 2012, the initial full year of operations, The Company sold products and services to a number of accounts representing an increasing number of individual customers, including pharmaceutical companies, universities, commercial laboratories, industrial companies (food and beverages, veterinary, feed, agriculture, fisheries, crop and crop protection and development), biotechnology companies, non-profit organizations, governmental institutions, diagnostic, chemical and electronics companies and hospitals.
+Since 2012, the initial full year of operations, The Company sold products and services thru a network of partners, licensed companies, and other authorized economic operators to a number of accounts representing an increasing number of individual customers, including pharmaceutical companies, universities, commercial laboratories, industrial companies (food and beverages, veterinary, feed, agriculture, fisheries, crop and crop protection and development), biotechnology companies, non-profit organizations, governmental institutions, diagnostic, chemical and electronics companies and hospitals.
 Orders vary from one to another since the small orders in laboratory materials to the large-scale bulk orders to certain industrial sectors including food, health, nutrition, consumer brands, personal care, and others.
 The Company also makes its chemical products available in larger-scale quantities for use in manufacturing.

 As many other highly capitalized private companies ND Pharma & Biotech trading activities are developed thru a network of agents, distributors, subsidiaries, affiliates, etc. ND Pharma IS NOT A TRADING COMPANY and therefore DOES NOT sell directly to any third parties unless distribution agreements, supply contracts and licenses that may be authorized and/or issued by The Company or it´s official representatives on our behalf.
 Any offer, invitation to treat, pre-agreement, agreement, contract, license, or any other instrument of negotiation, etc, shall be construed over express and written license and/or permission from ND Pharma & Biotech priorly and as a preceptive pre-requisite, otherwise any form of negotiation construed in absence of such requirement will be invalid and claim for damages will be enforced under applicable laws in any territory and/or jurisdiction enforceable and/or where operations were established.